Cangarw/simple-tubs-letter/README.md

-# A simple letter template for the Technische Universität Braunschweig
+# A simple typst template of the Technische Universität Braunschweig for typst

 > This project losely follows the [corporate design](https://www.tu-braunschweig.de/presse/corporate-design) of the Technische Universität Braunschweig.
 You are welcome to contribute to the project for a better match of the original latex templates.